ngpal/mangolang/docs/devjournal.md

 - [x] new bug because of ordering of value and addr in `STW` cant match with `STR`
   - [x] rearrange ordering

-- [ ] I/O via interrupts and not memory mapping
+- [ ] Proper interrupts for printing and controlling the cursor
-  - [ ] register for interrupt arguments
   - [ ] hook up to a terminal?
 - [ ] bigger screen?
 - [ ] immediate values in the instructions